There is a lot to worry about when it comes to thinking about your home.

 - constantly spending money simply to keep your house comfortably warm.

 A general rule to remember: if yearly repair costs reach half of the present value of the heater, it’s most likely time to replace your furnace.

 Are your utility bills are a little more expensive than they were last year?
 That may be a sign that some part of your heating system is weakening.
 Most companies can give you a residential energy audit which can point out easily remedied inefficiencies like weather-stripping around your doors and windows or attic insulation.
 It may also be the first step in deciding if your heating unit is going out.
 Older heating systems can be very inefficient, while newer products are much more efficient at heating your home.
 Also, upgrading to a high-efficiency product could mean tax credits or utility rebates and incentives to help you recoup the cost of your new system.

 3. Old Age

 Heating equipment were never designed to last until the end of time.
-Advanced, more efficient technology is coming out all the time.
+Newer, more efficient technology is coming out all the time.
 But how long should your heating system last?
 The magic number for a furnace or boiler is 15 years.
 But keep in mind many old heating systems operate at an efficiency of just 65 percent or poorer!
 A replacement that’s been qualified with the Energy Star rating can be up to 30% more efficient, and that’s a difference you’ll notice in your home and your bank account.

 4. Excessive Noise